Search by Algolia

 Other businesses

-Other types of highly-searched websites that benefit from internal site search include web forums, wikis, and knowledge bases.
+Other types of highly-searched websites that benefit from internal search include web forums, wikis, and knowledge bases.
 Businesses in the healthcare and finance industries can also benefit greatly from a smooth site search.

 Data-driven analytics – analyze and capitalize on valuable data